-Our Responsibility
+Our Responsibilit

 Our responsibility is to express a limited assurance conclusion on the Indicators based on the procedures we have performed.
-We conducted our engagement in accordance with the 'International Standard on Assurance Engagements (ISAE) 3000, Assurance Engagements other than Audits or Reviews of Historical Financial Information' and the 'ISAE 3410, Assurance Engagements on Greenhouse Gas Statements' issued by the International Auditing and Assurance Standards Board.
+We conducted our engagement in accordance with the 'International Standard on Assurance Engagements of the 'IsAE 3410, Assurance Engagements of the 'IsAE 3410, Assurance Engagements on Greenhouse Gas Statements' issued by the International Auditing and Assurance Standards Board.
 The limited assurance engagement consisted of making inquiries, primarily of persons responsible for the preparation of information presented in the Report, and applying analytical and other procedures, and the procedures performed vary in nature from, and are less in extent than for, a reasonable assurance engagement.
 The level of assurance provided is thus not as high as that provided by a reasonable assurance engagement.
 Our assurance procedures included: